Alvor1991/PP4-Physio/README.md

 * As an Admin, I want to manage site content and appointments.

-* As a User, I want to browse available therapists and treatments.
+* As a User, I want to browse therapist info and treatments.

 * As a User, I want to book an appointment easily.